DeStezz/Arch-cheatsheet/README.md

 4. mkpart esp fat32 1 512 (just leave it at 512 i didn't change it for a reason)

-5. mkpart rootfs ext4 XXXX 100%
+5. mkpart rootfs ext4 XXXX 100% (change the X to the number of GBs you want in MiB)

 6. mkpart swap linux-swap 512 XXXX